EuranetPlus/map-europe/README.md

   "vercelURL": "https://euranet-map-europe.vercel.app", // The url provided when deploying the map on Vercel "datasetType": "values", // "values" or "binary"; Does the data set contain numerical values or binary (0/1) values for countries?
   "datasetUnit": "percent", // "fullNumbers" or "percent"; Is the data in percent (0.25 of GDP) or full numbers (25 people)?
-  "headlineAvailable": true, // true or false; Should the map have a headline?
+  "colourScheme": "blue", // one of the following: "blue", "purple-blue", "green-blue", "orange-red" "headlineAvailable": true, // true or false; Should the map have a headline?
   "subheadlineAvailable": true, // true or false; Should the map have a subheadline?
   "tooltipAvailable": true, // true or false; Should the map show a tooltip when hovering over a country?